openpnp/openpnp/CvPipeline.md

 # UI

-CvPipeline includes a user interface for editing the pipeline and viewing the results of each stage.
-At each stage you can view the resulting image and any additional data that was produced.
+The pipeline editor is split into two halves, with the pipeline displayed on the left and the results of the selected stage displayed on the right.

 ![screen shot 2017-04-30 at 11 54 21 am](https://cloud.githubusercontent.com/assets/1182323/25566302/d7566d44-2d9b-11e7-97e6-07328db96843.png)

+## Pipeline

+The left side of the pipeline editor is further split into top (pipeline) and bottom (current stages properties) halves.
+You can add, remove, and re-order the pipeline stages in the top half, and edit the properties for the selected stage in the bottom half.

+Each stage has a name which should be unique for each pipeline, which allows subsequent stages to use the results of earlier stages.

+## Results

+You can view the resulting image and any additional data that was produced on the right side of the pipeline editor.
+Mousing over the image will display the pixel coordinates of the mouse cursor and the pixel colors in RGB and HSV.

 # Running the Editor